flyingmachine/nanoc-blog/content/essays/process.md

 suppressed my gag reflex long enough to clean it out with the goal of setting up a photo studio, which I did, only to let it sit for three months.
-So three months later I go in there to actually take photos and guess what: it's a compolete horror show, again!
+So three months later I go in there to actually take photos and guess what: it's a complete horror show, again!

 If I had only spent time every day or even every week maintaining it, I'm sure it would have been much easier to keep clean.
 If I had